bcanvural/crisp-unit-testing/README.md

 /hippo:configuration/hippo:modules/crispregistry/hippo:moduleconfig/crisp:resourceresolvercontainer/<your_resource_resolver_name>/@crisp:beandefinition
 to an xml file at src/main/test/resources/crisp-resource-resolvers/<your_bean_definition_in_console>.xml

-* Give yuor resource resolver a unique id so you can fetch it with @Qualifier annotation.
+* Give your resource resolver a unique id so you can fetch it with @Qualifier annotation.
 Otherwise Spring does not know which bean to autowire since there are multiple of same type.

 * Then you can fetch your resource resolver beans like:
 ```java